balena-io/docs/getting-started/raspberrypi3-64.md

 Next, we will flash the downloaded image onto the device.
 To do so, follow the following steps:

 * Insert the SD card to the host machine.
 * Write the balenaOS file you downloaded to the SD card.
-We recommend using <a href="https://etcher.balena.io/">Etcher</a>.
+We recommend using [Etcher](https://etcher.balena.io/).
 * Wait for writing of balenaOS to complete.
 * Remove the SD card from the host machine.
 * Insert the freshly flashed SD card into the Raspberry Pi 3 (using 64bit OS).
 * Connect power to the Raspberry Pi 3 (using 64bit OS) to boot the device.

 When complete, after a minute or two the device should appear on your balenaCloud [dashboard](https://dashboard.balena-cloud.com/), and you should now be ready to deploy some code.
-If you are not able get the device to appear on the dashboard, then check out our [troubleshooting guide for Raspberry Pi 3 (using 64bit OS)](/faq/troubleshooting/raspberrypi3-64) or try our [support channels](../accounts/support-access.md).
+If you are not able get the device to appear on the dashboard, then check out our [troubleshooting guide for Raspberry Pi 3 (using 64bit OS)](../faq/troubleshooting/raspberrypi3-64/) or try our [support channels](../accounts/support-access.md).

 ## Install the balena CLI